clairefro/aoc-meta-sniff/README.md

 ## Usage

-Sniff all the easter eggs hidden in spans for a given year with `npm run siff -- <yyyy | yyyy-dd>`
+Sniff all the easter eggs hidden in spans for a given year with `npm run sniff <yyyy | yyyy-dd>`

 ex